-We then extend this simple theoretical intuition, highlighting that there are at least two potential underlying sources of any unequal effects that might arise across groups.
-Consider a world in which default outcomes can depend on both "permissible" observable variables such as income or credit scores, and "restricted" variables such as race or gender.
+We then extend this simple theoretical intuition, noting two important mechanisms through which such unequal effects could arise.
+To begin with, we note that default outcomes can generically depend on both "permissible" observable variables such as income or credit scores, as well as on "restricted" variables such as race or gender.
 As the descriptors indicate, we consider the case in which lenders are prohibited from using the latter set of variables to predict default, but can freely apply their available technology to the permissible variables.

 One possibility is that the additional flexibility available to the more sophisticated technology allows it to more easily recover the structural relationships connecting permissible variables to default outcomes.
-Another possibility is that the structural relationship between permissible variables and default is perfectly estimated by the primitive technology, but the more sophisticated technology can more effectively triangulate the restricted variables using the permissible variables.
-In this latter case, particular groups are penalized or rewarded based on realizations of the permissible variables, which are more accurately combined by the more sophisticated technology to estimate the influence of the restricted variables.
+Another possibility is that the structural relationship between permissible variables and default is perfectly estimated by the primitive technology, but the more sophisticated technology can more effectively triangulate the unobserved restricted variables using the observed permissible variables.
+In the latter case, particular groups are penalized or rewarded based on realizations of the permissible variables, which are more accurately combined by the more sophisticated technology to estimate the influence of the restricted variables.

-Credit default forecasting generally uses large numbers of variables, and machine learning involves highly nonlinear functions.
+Our theoretical work is helpful to build intuition, but credit default forecasting generally uses large numbers of variables, and machine learning involves highly nonlinear functions.
 This means that it is not easy to identify general propositions about the cross-group joint distribution of characteristics and the functional form predicting default.
-Indeed, we note that the impact of new technology could be either negative or positive for any given group of households - there are numerous real-world examples of new entrants with more sophisticated technology more efficiently screening and providing credit to members of groups that were simply eschewed by those using more primitive technologies.
-Armed with the intuition from our simple models, we therefore go to the data to understand the effects of machine learning on an important credit market, namely, the US mortgage market.
-We estimate a set of increasingly sophisticated statistical models, beginning with a simple logistic regression of default outcomes on borrower and loan characteristics, and culminating in a Random Forest machine learning model (Ho, 1998; Breiman, 2001).
-We use these models to predict default in a large dataset of close to 10 million US mortgages originated between 2009 and 2013.
+Indeed, the impact of new technology could be either negative or positive for any given group of households- there are numerous real-world examples of new entrants with more sophisticated technology more efficiently screening and providing credit to members of groups that were simply eschewed by those using more primitive technologies.5 Armed with the intuition from our simple models, we therefore go to the data to understand the potential effects of machine learning on an important credit market, namely, the US mortgage market.
+We rely on a large administrative dataset of close to 10 million US mortgages originated between 2009 and 2013, in which we observe borrowers' race, ethnicity, and gender, as well as mortgage characteristics and default outcomes.6 We estimate a set of increasingly sophisticated statistical models to predict default using these data, beginning with a simple logistic regression of default outcomes on borrower and loan characteristics, and culminating in a Random Forest machine learning model (Ho, 1998; Breiman, 2001).7

-Using these data, we confirm that the machine learning technology has higher out-ofsample predictive accuracy for default than the simpler logistic models.
-However, we find that changes in predicted default propensities across race and ethnic groups differ significantly as statistical technology improves.
-In particular, while a large fraction of borrowers belonging to the majority group (e.g., White non-Hispanic) "win," that is, experience lower estimated default propensities under the machine learning technology than the less sophisticated logit technology, these benefits do not accrue to the same degree to members of minority race and ethnic groups (e.g., Black and Hispanic borrowers).
+We confirm that the machine learning technology delivers significantly higher out-ofsample predictive accuracy for default than the simpler logistic models.
+However, we find that predicted default propensities across race and ethnic groups look very different under the more sophisticated technology than under the simple technology.
+In particular, while a large fraction of borrowers belonging to the majority group (e.g., White non-Hispanic) gain, that is, experience lower estimated default propensities under the machine learning technology than the less sophisticated logit technology, these benefits do not accrue to the same degree to some minority race and ethnic groups (e.g., Black and Hispanic borrowers).